billchurch/sublime-iRules/README.md

  * I don't yet understand how to properly control the completions so events only happen at when
  * I haven't yet figured out how to make it so `when` and `proc` can't nest
  * Many completions are missing
- * I haven't yet ported the code formatter
+ * the basic formatter is in and working